Guide

 Make accounting part of your workflow

-• Expense tracking: Record all project costs immediately to avoid undercharging clients and ensure you can claim a GST credit, which requires a tax invoice for purchases over $82.50.
+• expense tracking: Record all project costs immediately to avoid undercharging clients and missing tax deductions

-• Invoice generation: Bill clients promptly to maintain steady cash flow
+• generating invoices: Bill clients promptly to maintain steady cash flow

-Build accounting into your workflow.
-Choose accounting software and use it regularly.
+Build accounting into your workflow by choosing accounting software and using it regularly.

-Cloud-based accounting software makes construction accounting manageable from any location:
+Cloud-based accounting software makes construction accounting manageable from any location.
+Here's how it helps:

-• Mobile access: Update accounts from job sites using your smartphone or tablet
+• mobile access: Update your accounts from job sites using your smartphone or tablet

-• Real-time tracking: Send invoices, record material costs, and track expenses instantly
+• real-time tracking: Send invoices, record material costs, and log expenses as they happen

 Getting started with construction accounting

-The right tools help you track project costs, manage invoices, and see your cash flow in real time.
+To get started with construction accounting, you need to set up the right systems and maintain them consistently.
+The right tools help you track project costs, manage invoices, and monitor your cash flow in real time, all from your phone while you're on site.

 Xero brings everything together so you can focus on building.
-Try Xero for free.
+Get one month free.

 FAQs on construction accounting